 We also represent men who want to legally establish paternity in order to obtain custody or visitation rights or defend against attempts to collect child support.
 You must be aware, however, that even if you are a father, custody or visitation rights do not come automatically.
 You must show the court that such an action would be in the “best interest of the child.”

 We have a great deal of experience in custody and visitation matters.
 In your case, we will work to present a persuasive case on your behalf.

 What If You Are Not the Father?

 The Division of Child Support Services can require you to pay child support, even if you are not the father of the child.
-Often the Division bases its decision on poor information or assumptions that do not stand the test of logic or the facts.
+Often the Division bases its decision on poor information or assumptions that do not stand the test of logic or facts.

-We have represented many men who were not the biological fathers of children, yet who were still required to provide child support.
+We have represented many men who were not the biological fathers of children, yet were still required to provide child support.
 If you are in this situation, we can go to court to challenge the Division’s finding and get the order lifted.